 Beyond Transhumanism

 The Resurrection stands before and beyond the transhumanist position.
-The Resurrection resolves the human problem not by denouncing or destroying humanity, but precisely by raising it to its full stature from the inside
+The Resurrection resolves the human problem not by denouncing or destroying humanity, but precisely by raising it to its full stature from the inside.

 Unlike transhumanism and its reliance on human tekhnē (craft, skill), in the Resurrection, the Christian sees God’s tekhnē at its finest.
-In the Cross and Resurrection, God himself breaks through the prison-bars of sin and death in the person of Jesus Christ who lives forever.
+In the Cross and Resurrection, God himself breaks through the prison-bars of sin and death in the person of Jesus Christ, Who lives forever.
 This properly eschatological reality, however, can be encountered now.
 In and with Christ — in relationship with him — human beings experience liberation from the sin and guilt which cripples them and damages their relationship with God and others.
 They gain a foretaste of eternal communion.

 The Resurrection is the Incarnate Word’s ultimate biohack.
-But, it is one that does not despise or destroy humanity itself, but, rather, exults it (see Col 3:1–17; Gal 3:27–28).
+But, it is one that does not despise or destroy humanity itself, but, rather, exalts it (see Col 3:1–17; Gal 3:27–28).
 The Resurrection transcends the bounds established by sin and opens for humanity a new horizon.
 The Resurrection reveals something far beyond transhumanism — what transhumanists could never fathom for themselves — and, in so doing, it reveals precisely what it means to be human.
 To be human is to be capable of union with God — to be in union with God.
 Resurrection restores such union, bodily, and makes the possibility of such union an enduring reality ever before us.

 Dr. Brad Bursa is director of evangelization for the Stella Maris Family of Parishes in Cincinnati, Ohio.